Hakuhia's Mission is to foster healing, restoration, and relationship between aina (land), kanaka (people), and Ke Akua (God).

 Activity specific to the Koolau property must be coordinated with the property's respective tenants and comply with the Buildings and Grounds standards.

 Koolau properties are owned by First Presbyterian (FPCH) and include the Clubhouse , Back Nine , Maintenance Shed , and Front Nine .
-The properties' tenants include Koolau Ballrooms (KBC) , Pono Pacific , and KMR Golf .
+The properties' tenants include Koolau Ballrooms (KBC) , Pono Pacific , and KMR Golf School .

 "The earth is the Lord's and the fullness thereof, the world and those who dwell therein..."
 Psalm 24:1